Does your 3-year-old throw frequent temper tantrums?

-Let your child feel more independent and empowered by giving them have more control over small decisions.
-Sure they’d have to do the homework but ask them what snacks they’d like and if they’d like it before or after the homework.
+Let your child feel more independent and empowered by giving them more control over small decisions.
+Sure they’d have to do the homework but ask them what snacks they’d like and if they’d like them before or after the homework.

 Prepare Them for Transitions

 Give your kids time to prepare for a transition.
 Instead of snatching the iPad away when time is up, give a 5-minute warning even when taking it away at the designated time.
 Start a countdown or ring a bell.
 Make it fun and be consistent for them to catch up.

 It’s normal for children to throw a tantrum when they get overstimulated and tired.
 When there’s too much happening around your child, pick up on their cues.
 Move them away from too much noise and activity to help them unwind.